Facebook Ads Insights Tool

 Closing

-Understanding Facebook Ads benchmarks for cost per app install in Fitness & Training Centers across all countries highlights a year defined by outsized mid-year costs, a rapid late-year reset, and volatility well above the global norm.
-While CPC trends, CPM analysis, and CTR performance add broader context to country-specific ad costs, these CPI benchmarks provide a clear read on industry ad performance against global patterns.
+In sum, Facebook Ads benchmarks for cost per app install in Fitness & Training Centers across all countries show a high-cost first half, an extreme July surge, and an October low that briefly undercut the global average.
+Understanding CPI trends for Fitness & Training Centers worldwide—alongside broader CPC trends, CPM analysis, and CTR performance—helps contextualize country-specific ad costs and compare industry ad performance to global patterns.

 Understanding the Data